zachlp2016/little_shop/README.md

 3 - Team has a README that describes the application to a satisfactory level.
 Team has also utilized a project management tool to track their work.
 2 - README is poor quality.
 Team has not utilized an effective project management tool to a productive level.
 1 - No README file exists.
 Team has not implemented any project management tool of any kind.

-* Exceeds Expectations: Excellent README which gives users an exemplary guide to the what your application is, how it's used, including screenshots, installation instructions, links to each project member's github, etc..
-Supplied DTR is fully complete and professional
-* Meets Expectations: A custom README is present and gives users an guide to what your application is about; a DTR is included in the project's root folder as well per Turing's DTR template
-* Below Expectations: This project is lacking a README or DTR